Kiwicare Pest » Pests » Q – Z » wasps

 The size of the nest will increase through the summer as more wasps are added to the colony.
 Nests reach their peak size in autumn and can be as large as a beach ball containing 3 to 5 thousand individuals.
 In New Zealand, conditions can be such that colonies do not die back during winter allowing more than the queen to survive.
 In this case the nests can grow over several seasons and become much larger.

-The Asian Paper wasp forms much smaller colonies than the common or German and the nest will have only a few tens of cells in an open type nest.
-The Asian Paper wasp is consequently less of a direct threat to people.
-However, it is a threat to native insect species such as Monarch Butterflies on which it feeds.
+The Asian and Australian Paper wasps form much smaller colonies than the common or German and the nest will have only a few tens of cells in an open type nest.
+The Paper Wasps are consequently less of a direct threat to people.
+However, they are a threat to native insect species such as Monarch Butterflies on which it feeds.
 Many people will wish to control the paper wasps to protect their Monarchs.

 Note: